 Quick Summary

-Most IT audits fail not because teams are careless, but because documentation doesn't match reality.
-Unknown devices, undocumented connections, and fast-changing hybrid infrastructure create blind spots auditors uncover immediately.
+Most IT audits fail not because teams are careless, but because documentation does not match reality.
 Network mapping software closes that gap by auto-discovering real infrastructure.
-IT Portal turns those maps into structured, searchable, audit-ready documentation—without relying on spreadsheets or tribal knowledge.
+IT Portal turns those maps into structured, searchable, audit-ready documentation - without relying on spreadsheets or tribal knowledge.

 Network mapping tools eliminate human memory and manual updates from the equation.
 Here are the key improvements in terms of documentation accuracy.